laurasimion85/lf-test/README.md

 - Make banner "button" editable, both text and href
 - Embed Marketo form to the landing page which can be found here: https://app-lon02.marketo.com/#FO1520A1ZN13LA1
 - Make a small javascript that prefills your first name, last name and email address in the Marketo form in the script file.
 Not inline in the HTML.
+- Remove 'dist' from the .gitignore file, stage & commit your changes and let your contact within LeadFabric know you're done.

 **Mobile responsiveness is not required but is a plus.
 You can find a media-queries mixin in the 'mixins' folder.**
+**Approximate values are fine.
+Don't lose time on nitpicking fot sizes, paddings, border radii, ...**